-Welcome to your digital badging community!
+Welcome to the SSP digital badging community!

-Through this website, students who participate in SSP-affiliated fairs, as well as those who take part in the premier high school science competitions -- the Intel International Science and Engineering Fair (Intel ISEF) and the Intel Science Talent Search (Intel STS) -- will be able to display, share and promote the badges they've earned.
+Through this website, students who participate in Society for Science & the Public's premier high school science competitions -- the Intel International Science and Engineering Fair (Intel ISEF) and the Intel Science Talent Search (Intel STS) -- can display, share and promote the badges they have earned.
 Badges also will be awarded to the science fair community at-large, including educators, mentors, judges and volunteers who take part in Intel ISEF and Intel STS.
 During 2015, SSP plans to incorporate this badging website into a broader searchable directory of all student alumni of SSP competitions.
 Each past participant will receive a public profile page featuring any awards they’ve won in SSP competitions and, for more recent winners, the digital badges they’ve been awarded.

 Digital badges are a way to recognize skills and achievements gained outside of the official school or work setting.
 Digital badging has gained popularity recently as a key ingredient in online and informal education – it’s a way to inspire learning, certify achievement and validate that you’ve acquired new knowledge or skills.

 You can learn more about our digital badging program on our FAQ page.We hope you find this system easy to use and we welcome your feedback.
-Send your comments or questions to email@example.com.
+Please send your comments or questions to email@example.com.